houses flooded

 Zurich is a signatory of the 'United for disaster resilience' statement, the insurance industry’s statement in support of disaster risk reduction.
 Zurich has also made a voluntary commitment to the 'Insurance industry commitments to build disaster resilience and promote sustainable development.'
 Zurich and the Z Zurich Foundation, alongside many other Alliance member organizations, are signatories to the Principles for Locally Led Adaptation.

-How the Alliance works
+How the Alliance worked

-The members of the Alliance work closely together to achieve its objectives through long-term, flexible community programs, producing new research, sharing knowledge and influencing key stakeholders on flood and climate resilience based on a commonly developed Theory of Change.
+The members of the Alliance worked closely together to achieve its objectives through long-term, flexible community programs, producing new research, sharing knowledge and influencing key stakeholders on flood and climate resilience based on a commonly developed Theory of Change.

-The work streams are organized as follows:
+The work streams were organized as follows:

 The advocacy objective is to improve policy at global, national or sub-national level and to increase and equitably disburse funding for climate-smart, risk-informed development with a focus on pre-event flood resilience.
 The Alliance encourages effective public policy to include resilience-building aspects and aims to mainstream development based on risk-informed decision-making.